ImmutableSoft/Ricardian-Contracts/README.md

 1. When recording client agreements, choose the correct master PDF version as the Ricardian root, add a minor and subminor version, compute hash of client PDF/ZIP.
 If there are no versions in the Ricardian root dropdown list, perform step 3 above and try again.
 2. Client PDF versions must adhere/match the selected Ricardian root master PDF version.
 Please select correct version as the Ricardian root during creation.
 The default is the most recent version.

+## Verify a master or client PDF

+1. To verify a PDF/ZIP release just drag and drop the file to the Authenticate bar at the top of the [Immutable Ecosystem Dapp](https://ecosystem.immutablesoft.org/).
+See our [Drag and drop authenticate demo](https://youtu.be/Yd703JdM-xg) on YouTube for more information.